-We are a holding company and a subsidiary of EchoStar Corporation ("EchoStar" and "parent").
-We were formed as a Colorado corporation in March 2011.
 We are an industry leader in both networking technologies and services, innovating to deliver the global solutions that power a connected future for people, enterprises and things everywhere.
 We provide broadband satellite technologies and broadband internet products and services for consumer customers, which include home and small to medium-sized businesses, satellite services and solutions for enterprise customers, which include aeronautical and government enterprises.